-Have you ever noticed that most of the technology and electronics we use today would not be possible without the use of Printed Circuit Boards (PCBs)?
-Whether it’s a medical device that monitors vitals or a smartphone, all these devices contain PCBs at the core of their heart.
-PCBs help decrease the size of electronic products, making them cost-effective as well.
-Over time, PCB manufacturers have also improved to keep up with the increased demand for the latest, faster, and more complex electronic circuitry.
-With the growing use of applications such as robotics, the Internet of Things, and artificial intelligence in our daily lives, the demand for electronic devices has also increased.
-Indicating that the future of PCBs is very bright and that the Printed Circuit Board technology will continue to strengthen in the future.
+Have you ever noticed that most of the technology and electronics we use today would not be possible without the use of PCBs?
+Be it a medical device that monitors vitals or a smartphone – they all contain PCBs at their core.
+PCBs help reduce the size of electronic products, making them cost effective.
+Over time, PCB manufacturers have also improved to keep up with the surging demand for the latest, faster, and more complex electronic circuitry.
+With the growing use of applications such as robotics, Internet of Things (IoT), and Artificial Intelligence (AI) in our daily lives, the demand for electronic devices has also increased.
+This indicates that the future of PCBs is bright and that the Printed Circuit Board technology will continue to strengthen.

 Printed Circuit Boards: What Are They?

-A breakthrough came with the development of wire wrapping, which creates an extremely durable and easy-to-change gas-tight connection by wrapping small gauge wire around posts.
-It was only due to this innovation that electronic components became smaller and less expensive as vacuum tubes and relays were replaced by silicon and integrated circuits.
+A breakthrough came with the development of wire wrapping that creates an extremely durable and easy-to-change gas-tight connection by wrapping small gauge wires around posts.
+It was only due to this innovation that electronic components became smaller and econmical as vacuum tubes and relays were replaced by silicon and integrated circuits.
 As electronic products became more prevalent in consumer goods, manufacturers sought better solutions to reduce their size and manufacturing costs.
 Thus, the PCB emerged.

 Modern PCB Design Best Practices

-To avoid failed PCB designs, it’s important to use a consistent polygon and grid system.
+To prevent PCB design failures, it’s important to use a consistent polygon and grid system.
 While it may be tempting to work with multiple grids or polygon shapes, doing so can increase complexity and cause polygon-fill issues.
 By adhering to spacing guidelines and keeping trace lengths short and direct, you can prevent issues such as shorts, Electromagnetic Interference (EMI), heat dissipation, and ground faults.
 It’s also important to keep your components grouped on your grid and avoid 90° bends in traces, which can easily result in shorts.
 Instead, stick to direct and short routes and opt for gentle 45° turns in traces.
-Keeping loops small will also reduce inductance and HF voltage spikes.
+Keeping loops small reduces inductance and HF voltage spikes.

 To effectively power and ground a PCB design, copper planes connected to the power and ground connections respectively, are crucial.
 These planes, known as power planes and ground planes, provide many benefits for the overall design.
 However, it’s important to note that only PCBs with four or more layers can accommodate power planes.

 The use of power planes can yield significant returns on your investment, including shorter paths, improved circuit decoupling, and increased current carrying capacity.
-By contrast, traces have limited current carrying and heat capacity, meaning that heat will build up more quickly and result in greater resistance in a smaller area.
+By contrast, traces have limited current carrying and heat capacity, meaning that heat builds up more quickly and results in greater resistance in a smaller area.
 Power planes also help to lower temperatures, reduce wasted electricity, and improve overall function.

 Another convenient feature of power planes is their ability to act as decoupling capacitors when vias are used to connect them to the signal layer.
 This helps to reduce unwanted noise and interference from propagating throughout the PCB design.
 Overall, the use of power and ground planes can greatly enhance the performance and reliability of a PCB design.